hesbonangwenyi606/Online-Data-Analysis-System-Backend/README.md

 Before running the project, make sure you have all dependencies installed:

 1. Visual Studio
 Download Visual Studio 2019 or 2022 with ASP.NET and web development workload.

 2. .NET Framework
 Ensure .NET Framework 4.7.2 or higher is installed.

 3. SQL Server

-Install SQL Server Express (or full version) and SQL Server Management Studio (SSMS).
+Install SQL Server Express and SQL Server Management Studio (SSMS).

 4. NuGet Packages
 All project dependencies are managed via NuGet.
 To restore them:

 Open the solution in Visual Studio.